simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Job Scheduler - AWS Managed

 ## High Availability
+### Recognize and differentiate highly available and resilient environments on AWS
 ### Implement scalability and elasticity based on use case

 #### Elasticity & Scalability
 - EC2, S: + instance size E: + no. of instances
 - DynamoDB, S: unlimited amount of storage E: +/- IOPS for spikey traffic